ioit-aaa/ion-launcher/README.md

 **Productive**: The launcher shows you relevant information on the home screen when its needed

+**Elegant**: The design does not take a back seat in this launcher, the default setup looks great, and you can make it look even better with a couple adjustments

 ## Future goals

 - Hiding apps